edemaine/cocreate/doc/README.md

 Hovering on the page number shows a tooltip with the names of users on that page.

+Page buttons are regular links, so you can right click on a page number to copy the link location to your clipboard (to link to a specific page), or to open the page in a new browser tab.
+When you click on a page, the URL changes to include the unique page ID after a `#` mark.
+This makes it easy to link to the specific page you're viewing.

 ### <img src="icons/chevron-left-square.svg" width="18" alt="Previous Page Icon"> Previous / <img src="icons/chevron-right-square.svg" width="18" alt="Next Page Icon"> Next Page

 These buttons navigate your view to the previous or next page.